ray-project/ray/doc/source/serve/monitoring.md

 ## Ray logging

-You can use Ray logging to understand system-level behavior and to surface application-level details during runtime.
+To understand system-level behavior and to surface application-level details during runtime, you can leverage Ray logging.

 Ray Serve uses Python's standard `logging` module with a logger named `"ray.serve"`.
 By default, logs are emitted from actors both to `stderr` and on disk on each node at `/tmp/ray/session_latest/logs/serve/`.